Faculty of Economics and Administrative Sciences

 The Social Responsibility Project course offers students the opportunity to plan, implement and evaluate projects addressing social problems in their own communities or around the world, in order to contribute to meeting social needs.
 This course aims to develop students' empathy, leadership, communication, and collaboration skills.
 At the same time, it increases students' sensitivity to social problems by addressing issues such as sustainability, environmental awareness, and ethical responsibility.
 The Social Responsibility Project course aims to educate students as active and responsible citizens while providing them with the skills to benefit society and promote social change.
 This course helps them understand the value of social responsibility and develop skills in executing effective projects.

-OSD-211 Understanding Economy Through Numbers
+OSD-211 Understanding Economics Through Numbers

 In this course, it is aimed to explain the basic concepts of microeconomics and macroeconomics to students with numerical examples.
 Understanding the economic problems encountered in daily life, the importance of supply and demand, basic information on the price system, balance, production and production costs and market structures and gross domestic product calculations, economic growth, employment/unemployment, inflation, economic stability, and economic policies (fiscal and monetary policies) are the topics that will be discussed in this course.